themadblogger/themadblogger.github.io/_posts/2006-09-20-Sarah-Silverman-whats-the-deal.md

 ---
 The Mad Blogger wants to know, what&#39;s the deal with Sarah Silverman?

 She is NOT funny?
 She&#39;s annoying as hell, and definitely not funny for a comedian.
-She&#39;s on Leno tonight, and making&nbsp;TMB want to change it to Letterman!
+She&#39;s on Leno tonight, and making TMB want to change it to Letterman!